|

 BMC Bioinformatics (2006) 7:173.

-I am also a National Science Foundation Graduate Research Fellowship Program (NSF GRFP) fellow beginning September 2009.
+I was also a National Science Foundation Graduate Research Fellowship Program (NSF GRFP) fellow during 2009 - 2012.

 Here is the BSOE news article.